User670/Unity-Stem-Player/README.md

 Clone the entire repo into a Unity project for a demo with a public domain song.
 You may inspect `Assets/Scripts/FurisInfiniteController.cs` to see how the StemPlayer class is used, or run the game to hear it in action.

 To use the class, simply take `Assets/StemPlayer/StemPlayer.cs` and add it to your project.
-While there are currently no web documentation, you may read the docstring to see learn more about each method.
+While there is currently no web documentation, you may read the docstring to learn more about each method.

 ## Legal stuff?